alleyhector/jc-cloud-cannon/README.md

 That will give you a version of the site running locally, which you can see by opening a browser and navigating to "localhost:4000"

-If your trying to run jekyll inside of a VM, it might need to be served with `--host 0.0.0.0` instead of the implicit `127.0.0.1` loopback IP.
+If you are trying to run jekyll inside of a VM, it might need to be served with `--host 0.0.0.0` instead of the implicit `127.0.0.1` loopback IP.

 ## Deploy